InspectProInspectPro

 Subfloor and ground levels

-• Is the subfloor ventilated?
+• Is subfloor ventilation adequate?

 Invasive moisture testing